Reiki - Frequently Asked Questions

 Can I receive Reiki while undergoing medical treatment?

 Yes.
-Many clients use Reiki alongside standard care to support rest, mood, and coping.
-Always continue prescribed treatments and discuss complementary care with your medical provider.
+Many clients use Reiki alongside standard care to support rest, mood and coping.
+However, reiki is not meant to replace your other medical treatments, but to complement it.
+Always continue prescribed treatments and discuss any complementary care (including reiki) with your medical provider.

 Distance Reiki